b3llyfish/fate-of-byzantium/README.md

 #### 1178 Game Start
 * Basileus Manuel now has the depressed trait on game start
 * Byzantium title starts with theme troops
-* Emperor now longer starts with thematic Varangian Guards troops that exceed the MAA's unit cap
+* Emperor no longer starts with thematic Varangian Guards troops that exceed the MAA's unit cap
 * Sultanate of Rum starts with additional troops
 * Sultanate of Rum start with the 'Sultan of Rum' trait
+* Kingdom of Rum now is de jure liege of all duchies previously under Anatolia

-#### Seize Peripheral Duchy
+#### Culture
-* Can only target neighbouring land/sea provinces
+* Oghuz culture now has the Horse Lords tradition
+* Turkmen culture now starts with the mangonel innovation

 ### Administrative Government Changes